 Vincent H. O'Neil

 Vincent H. O’Neil brings a wealth of life experience to his writing.
 Over the years he has served as a paratrooper, a consultant, a risk manager, and an apprentice librarian.
+He's traveled much of the world, and lived in Panama for two years.

 A native of Massachusetts, he holds a bachelor's degree from West Point and a master's degree in International Business from The Fletcher School.
 After writing in his spare time for many years, he won the St. Martin’s Press "Malice Domestic" Writing Competition in 2005.